scala/docs.scala-lang/sips/minutes/_posts/2016-08-16-sip-10th-august-minutes.md

 In the ensuing discussion, there is a bit of confusion over whether the old syntax would continue to be supported, and if so, if adding more ways to express the same thing is bad.
-The proposal recommends supporting the old syntax temporarily, and deprecated it after some concrete period.
+The proposal recommends supporting the old syntax temporarily, and deprecate it after some concrete period.

 The Committee sees no added value in the proposal, and all seem to be against it.
 Adriaan wants only one way to do things, and avoid diversity of syntax options.
-Josh points out that sometimes second ways for specifying constructs are useful in concrete scenarios, but not in this one.
-Andrew proposes to put the feature under -Y as a starting point.
+Josh points out that second ways for specifying constructs are useful under concrete scenarios, but not in this one.
+Andrew proposes to put the feature under -Y (experimental flag) as a starting point.
 Heather questions the utility of such a syntax change.
 The committee discusses about the parens and braces differences.

 Jorge and Josh point out that in addition to the obvious migration pain of users needing to update their code, there would be pain for the makers of tools